npetrangelo/project-ideas/FaaS.md

 ### Architecture
-Long term slow storage: Encryption and redundant sharding Short term fast storage: Trusted local servers selected by the user that cache sensitive data and microservices; user's entrypoint to the FaaS system
+Long term slow storage: Encryption and redundant sharding Short term fast storage: Trusted local servers selected by the user that cache sensitive data and microservices via WASM containers; user's entrypoint to the FaaS system